Robert-van-Engelen/Forth850/README.md

                     jp nz,1$        ; 10(64); until --a = 0
                     ret                     ; done

-Note: unrolling the loop improves speed at the cost of a significant code size increase, which is undesirable for small memory devices.
+Note: unrolling the loop would improve the speed at the cost of a significant code size increase, which is undesirable for small memory devices.

 ### Fast signed/unsigned 32x32->32 bit multiplication